How is Boxer Dog Arthritis Diagnosed?

 • Newer treatments show promise.
 The one that is most often recommended is called Prolotherapy.
 Injections of dextrose, lidocaine and vitamin B12 are given on a regular basis and it helps many arthritic dogs in stimulating cell growth and strengthen joint tissue.

 • Glucosamine Chondroitin helps to rebuild and renew joint cartilage.
-You'll want to obtain a brand that is manufactured in the U.S..
-If you are not sure which supplement to obtain, look to the "Supplements" section of the Boxer Dog Specialty Shoppe.
+You'll want to obtain a brand that is manufactured in the U.S. If you are not sure which brand is best, look at the "Supplements" section of the Boxer Dog Specialty Shoppe.

 • Boxer dogs with arthritis find great comfort in having dog stairs or ramps.
 Jumping off of your bed or couch can hurt!
 Steps or ramps for dogs can offer a simple way for them to easily get down from furniture